Controlling FOD In A Manufacturing Facility

 AS9100 AuditorManufacturing products for aerospace differs from other assembly operations by the strict requirements of product integrity and the processes used to assure safety and reliability.

-The potential of introducing foreign objects into the product during fabrication is very high.
+The potential of introducing foreign object debris in manufacturing during fabrication is very high.

 Without even considering tools, employee personal items, drill filings/chips and all the other possible contributors to FOD in manufacturing facilities, just the number of fasteners used to assemble the structure and install components can measure in at hundreds of thousands.

 It takes only one fastener in the wrong place to cause an incident resulting in loss of the aircraft and/or loss of life.
-Supervisors and workers cannot merely be told or expected to build a FOD free product.
+Supervisors and workers cannot merely be told or expected to build a FOD free product, including FOD free assemblies manufacturing.

 FOD controls and prevention practices must be established and enforced throughout the entire build process if product integrity is to be assured.